 Dysregulation reflects an under-responsive, over responsive, or unstable nervous system.
 Most people are born with a pretty healthy nervous system and regulated brainwave functioning.
 Environmental and genetic factors do, however, impact brain wave functioning.

-Some situations enhance our brain and brain waves and others cause dysregulation.
+Some situations enhance our brain and brain waves and other more stressful ones can cause dysregulation.
 For example, chronic disease states, lack of sleep, chronic pain, ongoing stress, and so on are all conditions that can negatively impact functioning.
 When our brain wave activity is dysregulated, then negative symptoms can result.

 For example, excessive stress can cause your system to be over responsive.
 This over responsiveness might result in difficulty turning off your thinking.
 The inability to turn off thoughts can make you have a hard time sleeping or give you looping thoughts.
 Neurofeedback allows the brain to self-regulate, which reduces negative symptoms.

 Genetic issues like ADHD and depression also impact brain functioning.
 Whether the dysregulation results from environmental and genetic factors, Neurofeedback can reduce symptoms.